I made this yummy and nutritious vegetable soup today: Roasted Broccoli Rabe and Sweet Potato Soup. Try out this combo yourself!

 You could add half and half or cream or roasted sunflower seeds.
 This is what it looked like with a bit of half and half added.

-How often do you make soups?
+How often do you cook soups?